Search Results for "impressed"

 Caption: Recruiting on Campus.
 The nerdy college studnet says, "It's funny that you're judgein me.
 My engineering knowledge is current while yours is ancient."
 Dilbert writes on a note pad.
 The nerd thinks, "I think I impressed him with my confidence."
 Dilbert writes.
 The nerd hits himself in the head.
 "Ooh!
 People skills!
 I forgot!"
 Dilbert writes.

 A man holds a baseball and says, "Wow... a softball signed by Martin Luther, leader of the Protestant Reformation."
 The man hands the ball to Dogbert.
 "I'm impressed, but what I'm looking for is something signed by Martin Luther King Jr." The man says, "Too bad you don't have anything from him."
 Dogbert scribbles on a baseball with a pen and says, "Check back in ten minutes."

 A woman asks Dilbert, "Do you have a good job?"
 Dilbert says, "It depends on what you mean by good."
 Dilbert continues, "If you consider the decline of my stock options, I work sixty hours a week for nothing."
 The woman says, "Hey, look at the time."
 Dilbert says, "My boss thinks I work eighty hours.
 Hee hee!"

 Share August 26, 2003's comic on:

-"Our new product has half a million lines of code!"
+The Boss: "Our new product has half a million lines of code!"
 "Translation: there's nothing good about this product, so you hope I'm impressed by irrelevant data."
 "Now available in ecru!"
 "You leave me no choice but to key your car on the way out."

 Share March 12, 2000's comic on: